 Current average annual recycled water production in the Subregion is approximately 6,000 AFY which represents approximately 15 percent of the Subregion's total supplies in 2010, and is primarily used for landscape irrigation.
-The use of recycled water is projected to increase to 10,000 AFY in 2035.
-Tertiary treated recycled water is provided by the Malibu Mesa Water Reclamation Plant (WRP) which has a capacity of 0.2 MGD, and the Tapia Water Reclamation Facility (WRF) which has a capacity of 16 million gallons per day (MGD) (to be reduced to 12 MGD due to treatment upgrades).
-Unused recycled water is currently discharged to creeks and rivers, disposed through land spraying, or discharged to City of Los Angeles sewers.
+Tertiary treated recycled water is provided by the Malibu Mesa Water Reclamation Plant (WRP) which has a capacity of 0.2 MGD, and the Tapia Water Reclamation Facility (WRF) which has a capacity of 16 million gallons per day (MGD).
+Tapia WRF is operated under a joint powers authority between Las Virgenes MWD and Triunfo Sanitation District.
+Las Virgenes MWD owns two-third of the facility and Triunfo Sanitation District owns one-third.
+Malibu Mesa WRP is owned and operated by Los Angeles County Department of Public Works.
+Unused recycled water is currently disposed through land spraying, discharged to Malibu creek, or discharged to a tributary of the upper Los Angeles River.
 Between April 15th and November 15th of the year, a discharge prohibition is in place for the Tapia WRF, with exceptions for treatment plant upset or operational emergencies, qualified storm events, and stream flow augmentation to support endangered species when Malibu Creek flow drops below 2.5 cubic feet per second (cfs) for a designated number of days.
 Figure 8 shows the recycled water facilities within the GLAC Region.